context-aware-Failure-Identification/CLog/README.md

 ------------
 ## Data
-The processed data can be found in: data/OpenStack_data_original.csv.
-The corresponding templates obtained from Drain are stored in OpenStackTemplates.csv
+The processed data can be found in: https://tubcloud.tu-berlin.de/s/wNTbFW5wfWxqpCH (Due to github limmitation of 25 MB large files).
+The corresponding templates obtained from Drain are stored in OpenStackTemplates.csv.
 You can put your data when your experiments for easier navigation.